SoftUni-Internal/interactive-content/EN/00-Exam/01-Data-Definition-Language .md

 # Description
 You should create the tables in the database by the following models:

+You will also be given a [data.sql](https://videos.softuni.org/resources/java/java-mysql/01-Table-Design-Data-Exam.zip) file.

+This data will be given to you, so you do not have to imagine it and lose precious time in the process.

+The data is in the form of **INSERT** statement queries.

 ## Addresses

 | **Column Name** |**Data Type** |**Constraints** |